 - Record the amount of drainage on the form at the end of this booklet.

-The Uresil® dressing system keeps the catheter in place by holding the silicone disk to the skin.
-The disk is secured to the drainage catheter.
+The Uresil dressing system is designed to help keep the catheter from moving out of the bile ducts.
+The disk is secured to your drainage catheter.
 The dressing covers the disk, which keeps the catheter in place.

 The dressing, stopcock, and drainage system will need to be changed once a week.
-The dressing may need to be changed more often if it gets wet, soiled, pulls away from the skin, or loosens.
-Although you may need the assistance of your trained helper to do the dressing and equipment changes, you can assemble the equipment yourself.
-Begin by washing your hands.
-Then gather the following equipment to change the dressing, the stopcock, and the drainage system:
+If the dressing gets wet, soiled, loose, or pulls away from your skin, change it.
+Although you may need the assistance of your helper to do the dressing and equipment changes, you can assemble the equipment yourself.
+Clean your hands, then gather the following supplies:

 - Adhesive remover wipe

 - 1 (2 inch x 2 inch) Telfa

 - Wastebasket, if you choose

 - Clean your scissors with an alcohol pad.
 If your Telfa is later than 2 inches by 2 inches, you will need to cut it to that size.
 Cut a slit in that piece and set it to the side.
 Sit or lie comfortably.
 At this point, you will need someone to help you.
 The person doing the dressing change should follow the instructions below.

 - Clean your hands and put on nonsterile gloves.